-The Food, Lodging & Pools unit regulates and routinely inspects all food service establishments in the City of Minneapolis including restaurants, bakeries, coffee shops, caterers, groceries and confectionary stores, meat markets, farmers markets, short term events involving food dispensing, vending machines, indoor food carts, and ice-cream and mobile vendors.
+The Food, Lodging & Pools unit regulates and routinely inspects all food service establishments in the City of Minneapolis including restaurants, bakeries, coffee shops, caterers, groceries and confectionery stores, meat markets, farmers markets, short term events involving food dispensing, vending machines, indoor food carts, and ice-cream and mobile vendors.

-Ingredient and allergen labeling
+Ingredient and Allergen Labeling

 Ingredient lists and food labeling are important to customers who must avoid a specific ingredient for medical or religious reasons.
 MN Food Code requires establishments to provide customers with information on ingredients and allergens on all foods served.